4 February 2020

 - take reasonable steps to protect their customers from paying roaming charges for inadvertently accessing roaming services

-If you live or work in the border regions, you should check the roaming policies of your mobile operator if the UK leaves the EU without a deal.
+If you live or work in the border regions, you should check the roaming policies of your mobile operator.

-For more information, see guidance on mobile roaming if there is no Brexit deal.
+For more information, see guidance on mobile roaming after the UK leaves the EU.